 The nuances of complex financial behaviors of urban youths and their families surrounding student debt can inform policymakers and citizens about effective local policy changes that would vastly increase educational access and opportunity in low-income urban communities.
 This research will draw from data and compelling lived experiences to suggest measures to better support degree completion, post-graduation financial security and employment, and the ability of our talented young people to make future contributions to urban economies.

-Until 2014, Kirshner was a law professor at Cambridge University, where she also served as the deputy director of the Cambridge LL.M. program, the deputy director of the Cambridge Centre for Corporate and Commercial Law, and as a fellow of Peterhouse College, Cambridge.
-She has also served as a technical advisor to the Bank for International Settlements and as an independent consultant for financial funds investing in distressed debt.
+Until 2014, Kirshner was a law professor at Cambridge University, where she served as the deputy director of the Cambridge LL.M. program, the deputy director of the Cambridge Centre for Corporate and Commercial Law, and as a fellow of Peterhouse College, Cambridge.
+Currently she teaches bankruptcy law at Columbia Law School, drawing from her book International Bankruptcy: The Challenge of Insolvency in a Global Economy, published by University of Chicago Press.
+She has acted as a technical advisor to the Bank for International Settlements, and as an independent consultant for financial funds investing in distressed debt and other organizations working in the broad field of economic mobility.